Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 # arcgis-toolkit-dotnet

-This project contains source code for controls you can use with the [ArcGIS Runtime SDK for .NET](http://links.esri.com/dotnetsdk).
+This project contains source code for controls and utilities you can use with the [ArcGIS Runtime SDK for .NET](http://links.esri.com/dotnetsdk).
+Build from source code available in this repo (see instructions below) or install the latest stable release from NuGet: [https://www.nuget.org/packages/Esri.ArcGISRuntime.Toolkit/](https://www.nuget.org/packages/Esri.ArcGISRuntime.Toolkit/)

-NOTE: This library requires the ArcGIS Runtime SDK for .NET.
-See the build instructions below to get started.

 ## Controls